xdmushui/partner-center-sdk/develop/update-customer-qualification-synchronous.md

 **Sample**: [Console test app](console-test-app.md). **Project**: PartnerSDK.FeatureSamples **Class**: CustomerQualificationOperations.cs

-To update a customer's qualification to **GovernmentCommunityCloud** on an existing customer without a qualification, the partner is also required to include the customer's [**ValidationCode**](utility-resources.md#validationcode).
+To update a customer's qualification to **GovernmentCommunityCloud** on an existing customer without a qualification, the partner is required to include the customer's [**ValidationCode**](utility-resources.md#validationcode).

 ``` csharp
 // CustomerQualification is an enum